 The “too big to fail” banks run up enormous profits from their derivatives trading.
 According to the New York Times, U. S. banks “have nearly $280 trillion of derivatives on their books” even though the financial crisis of 2008 demonstrated how dangerous they could be…

-This post was published at Zero Hedge on 09/22/2014.
+This post was published at The Economic Collapse Blog on September 24th, 2014.